Selective serotonin reuptake inhibitors (SSRIs) are a widely used type of antidepressant.

 SSRIs are usually taken in tablet form.
 When they're prescribed, you'll start on the lowest possible dose thought necessary to improve your symptoms.

 SSRIs usually need to be taken for 2 to 4 weeks before the benefit is felt.
-You may experience mild side effects early on, but it's important that you don't stop taking the medication.
+You may experience mild side effects early on, but it's important that you don't stop taking the medicine.
 These effects will usually wear off quickly.

 If you take an SSRI for 4 to 6 weeks without feeling any benefit, speak to your GP or mental health specialist.
 They may recommend increasing your dose or trying an alternative antidepressant.